Rolleiflex Standard - Antique and Vintage Cameras

 • The finish of the focusing hoods varies, some have crackle finish others smooth finish.

 • Early models have cut outs on the take up spool spring.
-Later this is solid.
+Later it is solid.

-• Late models have a recess by the cable release socket. c.1934.
+• Late models have a recess near the cable release socket. c.
+1934.

 • Late models have a smooth paint finish to the exposure chamber, earlier it was covered in flock.